The Gun Violence Epidemic Is Getting Worse And We Need To Talk About It

 By Steffi Badanes | June 4, 2019, 4:01 p.m.

 Gun violence claims 100 lives every day in the United States.
 No other developed nation experiences gun violence of this magnitude.

 More than five years ago, 20 children and six adults were shot and killed at Sandy Hook Elementary School in Newtown, Conn.
-Since then, at least 1,846 people have been killed in mass shootings.
+Since then, the United States has seen more than 2,000 mass shootings.
 From an LGBTQ nightclub in Orlando to a church in Charleston, from a concert in Las Vegas to a high school in Parkland — gun violence is an epidemic.
 For every day that our elected officials fail to address gun violence, another community risks being upended by a massacre.

 As a health care provider, Planned Parenthood is committed to the fundamental right of all people to live safe and healthy lives without the fear of violence.